Maryland-in-Barcelona Academic Overview

 Universitat Pompeu Fabra (UPF)

 The UPF is a city campus with strong links to the community and world beyond, with an emphasis on internationalism.
 The University offers courses of study in the social sciences, business and economics, and humanities.
-Students will take courses at the Ciutadella campus, nestled between the beach, the 1992 Olympic Village and Parc de la Ciutadella.
+Students will take courses at any of the three UPF campuses.

-At UPF, UMD students will be in classes with other study abroad and international students or possibly with some Spanish, local and international students.
+At UPF, UMD students will be in classes with other study abroad and international students or possibly with some Spanish or Catalán, local, and international students.

 Course Offerings

-At UPF, students will enroll in Spanish language and select from a range of course offerings taught in English and Spanish from any of the programs that UPF offers, with the exception of Experiential Learning Program.
-Typically, students will take most courses from the Barcelona Program for Interdisciplinary Studies (BaPIS) (formerly known as the Hispanic and European Studies Program (HESP) or ESCI program.
+At UPF, students will enroll in Spanish language and select from a range of course offerings taught in English and Spanish.
+Typically, students will take most courses from the Barcelona Program for Interdisciplinary Studies (BaPIS) and the ESCI School of International Business.
 The courses offered by the BaPIS comprise a wide assortment of topics and perspectives.
-Special emphasis has been placed on subjects that promote a better understanding of Spanish and Catalán reality while encouraging critical thinking.
-Organized cultural activities and excursions are an integral part of the BaPIS.
-These activities are designed to enhance participants' understanding of Spanish and Catalán culture.

 Students interested in pursuing coursework in Business and Economics will take classes alongside Spanish and international students at UPF's ESCI School of International Business.
 ESCI courses promote enhanced understanding of business concepts in a global environment and encourage students to work in multinational teams.
 Students are also eligible to earn a Certificate in International Business if they complete the appropriate coursework.
 Please review UPF's website for complete details.

 Classes at UPF typically meet for two hours, twice a week, Monday through Thursday.
-ESCI, ELISAVA and regular courses at UPF meet Monday-Friday.
-Course calendars are available on the UPF website.
 Course offerings and scheduling are subject to change.

 IMPORTANT NOTE: Students attending UPF should be particularly mindful of the academic calendar as UPF functions on a trimester schedule (students attending the spring program should be sure to look at courses for Winter) and course calendars will vary.